joshuagenders/Lupi/Readme.md

 * Console - writes results to the console output

 ## Open Workload
 Whenever throughput is specified, an open workload is created.
-Threads will wait and execute as fast as possible.
+Specifying concurrency values along with throughput will create threads as desired, but they will wait until they are allowed to execute.

 If `concurrency.openWorkload` is `true`, then the concurrency phases are ignored and Lupi will try and allocate as many threads as it needs to in order to reach desired tests per second, within the `concurrency.minThreads` and `concurrency.maxThreads` limits.